Thomas Mikaele: 2020

 Mikaele played 18 games for Wests in the 2020 NRL season.
 The club missed the finals by finishing 11th on the table.

 2021

 Mikaele played a total of 19 games for the Wests Tigers in the 2021 NRL season as the club finished a disappointing 13th and missed the finals.

 2022

-On 23 May, he was granted an immediate release from his Wests Tigers contract to join English side Warrington on a two and a half year deal.
+On 23 May, he was granted an immediate release from his Wests Tigers contract to join English side Warrington on a two-and-a-half-year deal.

+2023

+On 31 March, Mikaele was granted an immediate release from his Warrington contract on compassionate grounds.
+Mikaele then signed a contract to join the Gold Coast.
+Mikaele left Warrington despite the club sitting on top of the Super League table.
+While with the Titans, Mikaele played just one game, spending the majority of his time with the Burleigh Bears in the Queensland Cup.

+On 2 August, Warrington re-signed Mikaele for the remainder of the season, three days after coach Daryl Powell left the club by mutual consent following a run of eight losses in nine games.

+On 7 December, he joined the North Queensland Cowboys on a one-year development contract.

+2024

+On 27 February, after two tries in a trial against Canberra, Mikaele was promoted to the Cowboys' Top 30 squad.

+Mikaele played 12 games for North Queensland in the 2024 NRL season as they finished 5th on the table and qualified for the finals.